 9. (Best on a Budget) NEVO Rhino 50L/60L/80L Internal Frame Backpack

 If you want to save a bit of money, and still get an awesome survival backpack, the NEVO RHINO is a great option.
-At just a little over $50, it’s one of the cheapest backpacks on this list and it’s still tough enough to be your survival companion in any number of situations.
+At just a very affordable price, it’s one of the cheapest backpacks on this list and it’s still tough enough to be your survival companion in any number of situations.

 One of the most important considerations, when you’re buying a cheap backpack, is the quality of the materials and the stitching.
 This pack is made from nylon fabric, which has been carefully sewn together to ensure there are no weak spots.

 The NEVO RHINO comes in three sizes (50L, 60L, & 80L) and has a bunch of features that make it perfect when you’re in difficult situations.

 It comes with a rain cover that makes the bag totally waterproof when the heavens open.
 There’s also a 6.1-inch waist pack that you can store your smartphone in and a hat bag for easy access.